TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 8/Proverbs 8.33.md

 ---

-Hear instruction, and be wise, And refuse it not.
+Hear instruction, and be wise.
+Don't refuse it.